Stonepaw90/int-point-alg/acknowledgements.md

 Big thanks to my brother [Ben](https://github.com/TheBengineer) for helping me code the columns in the detailed numeric output!

-Thanks to Dr. Michael Veatch for polishing this with me, over and over again
+Thanks to Dr. Michael Veatch for polishing this with me, over and over again.